openhoat/webbot/README.md

     # npm install -g webbotjs

-To use it in your own project and write your web tests :
+To use it in your own project and write your own web tests :

     # cd my-nodejs-project
     # npm install webbotjs --save

-## Usage
+## Command line usage

 Run a test scenario from a JSON file :